selendra/docker-rpc/README.md

 A comprehensive automation script for setting up a Selendra RPC node with HTTPS support across various Linux distributions.

+## ⚠️ Important: DNS Configuration First

+**Before running this script, make sure your domain's DNS A record points to your server's IP address!**

+The SSL certificate setup will fail if your domain doesn't resolve to your server.
+The script includes verification and waiting options, but setting up DNS in advance will make the installation smoother.

+1. Create an A record for your domain (e.g., `rpcx.selendra.org`)
+2. Point it to your server's IP address
+3. Wait for DNS propagation (can take up to 24-48 hours, but often just minutes)

 ## Features

 - **Cross-Distribution Support**: Works on Arch Linux, Debian, Ubuntu, Fedora, RHEL, CentOS, and more